European Canadians: Early to mid-century

 After the fall of New France to the British in 1759, a colonial governing class established itself in Quebec City.
 Larger numbers of English-speaking settlers arrived in the Eastern Townships and Montreal after the American Revolution.

 A large group of Ulster Scots, many of whom had first settled in New Hampshire, moved to Truro, Nova Scotia in 1761.

 New Brunswick became the home for many Scots.
 In 1761, a Highland regiment garrisoned Fort Frederick.
 The surrounding lands surveyed by Captain Bruce in 1762 attracted many Scottish traders when William Davidson of Caithness arrived to settle two years later.
 Their numbers were swelled by the arrival of thousands of loyalists of Scottish origin both during and after the American Revolution.
 One of the New Brunswick and Canada's most famous regiments was "The King's First American Regiment" founded in 1776.
 It was composed mostly of Highlanders, many of whom fought with their traditional kilts to the sound of bagpipes.
 The regiment distinguished itself when it defeated Washington's forces at the Battle of Brandywine.
 When it disbanded after the War, most of its members settled in New Brunswick.

 In 1772, a wave of Gaels began to arrive in Prince Edward Island, and in 1773 the ship Hector brought 200 Gaels to Pictou, beginning a new stream of Highland emigration — the town's slogan is "The Birthplace of New Scotland".
 At the end of the 18th century, Cape Breton Island had become a centre of Scottish Gaelic settlement, where only Scottish Gaelic was spoken.

+After the American Revolution, Americans who identified with the British Crown left the United States for Canada, some fleeing the hostility of their revolutionary neighbours, others lured by easily available land and lower taxes.
+The majority of the United Empire Loyalists were of European birth or descent, although the group also included a significant number of African Americans.

 Furthermore, a number of Scottish loyalists to the British crown, who had fled the United States in 1783, arrived in Glengarry County (in eastern Ontario) and Nova Scotia.